krish2487/optimac/README.md

 Another important step is to enable TRIM support.
 Close all open apps, open a terminal and execute *"sudo trimforce enable"*.
 Enter yes for both questions and once rebooted TRIM should be enabled.

-Please also download [Hackintool](https://github.com/headkaze/Hackintool/releases) as you will need to fix sleep image, verify settings and lots of other stuff and also easily find updates for kexts and OpenCore itself.
+Please also download [Hackintool](https://github.com/headkaze/Hackintool/releases) as you will need to fix stuff liek sleep image, verify settings and lots of other things and also easily find updates for kexts and OpenCore itself.

 Reboot and you should be running macOS on your ~~OptiPlex~~ OptiMac!